Threshold resummation of Semi-Inclusive Deep-Inelastic Scattering: Resummation up to NNLL accuracy

 $A_q$ is the quark cusp anomalous dimension.
 Assuming knowledge of the cusp anomalous dimension up to $\mathcal{O}(\alpha^{k+1}_s)$, the fixed N$^k$LO result fully determines N$^k$LL resummation; below we will determine $D_{qq}^{\text{ds}}$ and $C_{c,qq}^{\text{ds}}$ up to $\mathcal{O}(\as^2)$ by comparison with the fixed order calculation~\cite{Goyal:2023zdi,Bonino:2024qbh,Goyal:2024emo,Bonino:2025qta}.

 In the single soft limit, up to leading power accuracy, only soft diagonal radiation is allowed from the soft parton, which thus for the DIS process must be a quark, while all collinear radiation is allowed from the non-soft parton.
 The resummed coefficient function is consequently labeled by a quark index and a parton index $j$, that runs over all parton flavors, for the non-soft parton.
+In order to ensure consistency of the resummed result with standard perturbative evolution, which dictates the dependence on $\mu_F^2=Q^2$ of the coefficient function, the parton index $j$ must run over evolution eigenstates~\cite{DeRos:2026bcv}.
 Considering for definiteness the $x\to1$, $N\to\infty$ single soft limit, the resummed result is then

 The result in the $z\to1$, $M\to\infty$ limit has the same form, but with $N\leftrightarrow M$.
 The functions $D_{qj}^{\text{ss}}$ and $C_{c,qj}^{\text{ss}}$ now depend parametrically on the non-soft variable.
 In Eq.~(\ref{RES.SIDIS.SS.1Int.NNLL}) the soft scale is